Ishyro/SparkHolders/README.md

 # LharZaghor

-This project is an open-source roguelike game without any sort of rng.
+This project is an open-source multiplayer roguelike game without any sort of rng.